r7kamura/draft-js-markless-plugin/README.md

 # draft-js-markless-plugin
-A plugin for draft-js that allows you to create an WYSIWYG editor that supports Markdown-like keybinding.
+A plugin for draft-js that allows you to create a markdown-like keybinding WYSIWYG editor.